 In their colleges or departments, Affiliates usually hold positions in technology support, instructional design, or course coordination.
 Some Affiliates also work with the Registrar's systems or deliver other kinds of administrative support to instructors.

-Currently, the Affiliates program is closely aligned with Carmen (our course management system) and loosely aligned with other online learning tools, such as Mediasite.
-As other services become available, we will seek ways to provide advanced access and information to Affiliates.
+The Affiliates program is closely aligned with Carmen (our course management system) and loosely aligned with other online learning tools, such as Mediasite.

 Depending on what is possible with the systems in question, Affiliates may receive specially-created accounts, be given access to additional tools, or be able to call on more detailed technical information.
 Affiliates meet regularly, receive priority communication from the eLearning Support team, and are also consulted on decisions about the online learning toolset at Ohio State.
 A department or college may have multiple Affiliates; the type and of access each Affiliate receives is set in collaboration with their unit.

 Because of the level of access that can be granted to Affiliates, membership in the program requires certification by the eLearning Support staff and authorization from a dean, department chair, or program director.

 - If you are interested in becoming an Affiliate, please complete the request form to begin the process.